j-info/ctfsite/walkthroughs/2024-02-13-Intelligence.md

 ## Bloodhound

-I try and grab data with bloodhound-python which works, but does come up with an error saying the clock skew is too great.
+I try and grab data with bloodhound-python which works, but it does come up with an error saying the clock skew is too great.

+`bloodhound-python -d intelligence.htb -u 'Tiffany.Molina' -p'<REDACTED>' -ns 10.129.95.154 -c all --zip --dns-tcp`

 ![](images2/intelligence9.png)

 The clock skew matters with Kerberos so I'm going to fix that and run this again just in case.
 You can do that with the ntpdate command, which isn't on Kali by default so you may need to install it.

+`sudo ntpdate 10.129.95.154`

 ![](images2/intelligence10.png)

+`bloodhound-python -d intelligence.htb -u 'Tiffany.Molina' -p'<REDACTED>' -ns 10.129.95.154 -c all --zip --dns-tcp`

 Now that I've synced my time with the target box I run bloodhound-python again and this time it doesn't have any errors.